 Our School

-Today, the School of Criminal Justice and Criminology is a vibrant community, with approximately 1,300 baccalaureate students, 40 master's students, and 40 doctoral students.
+Today, the School is a vibrant community, with approximately 1,400 baccalaureate, 120 master's, and 40 doctoral students.
 Twenty-five full-time faculty members educate our students.
 They are engaged in a wide range of research endeavors.

 Students walking on campus